php-tmdb/symfony/README.md

 Description
 ----------------

-A Symfony2 Bundle for use together with the [php-tmdb/api](https://github.com/php-tmdb/api) TMDB Wrapper.
+A Symfony Bundle for use together with the [php-tmdb/api](https://github.com/php-tmdb/api) TMDB API Wrapper.

 Installation
 ------------